dr-robert-li/jekyll-blog/all_collections/_posts/2024-04-09-cultural-differences-between-LLMs-and-shared-ethical-responsibilities.md

 	- One could argue that we wouldn't have these problems if we were deliberative about the data we pre-train a model on in the first place.
 However, this is easier said than done.
 One would require a similarly massive amount of *DEI* *trained* manpower to moderate said data when doing RHLF, and it may require multiple training runs with different cohorts from diverse backgrounds.
 And given the higher bar for reward, therefore, a larger portion of the data being discarded as potentially harmful, one would require an even larger corpora of data than is currently being mined (which is already the entire Internet... basically).
 - Full Finetuning
 	- But what about after the fact?
 While using PEFT and LoRA techniques do not fundamentally change the underlying model weights, full finetuning does, and it would require less manpower and additional data to finetune an existing foundational model than pre-training a new one.
-	- However, researchers haven't found a way to catastrophically forget in a targetted fashion or *excise* specific model weights to get rid of harmful responses, without also risking excising responses which are desirable.
+	- However, researchers haven't found a way to catastrophically forget in a targeted fashion or *excise* specific model weights to get rid of harmful responses, without also risking excising responses which are desirable.
 	- It also *still requires a lot of manpower and compute.*
 - Using Embedded data
-	- One can also embed the data that they would like the model to reference, and explicitely provide context to not reference any other data.
+	- One can also embed the data that they would like the model to reference, and explicitly provide context to not reference any other data.
 	- However, again, the underlying biases and therefore, interpretation of the embedded data remains unchanged.
 - Using context for guard rails at the output layer.
 	- There are already open source libraries being shared and improved upon.